Zivia Kay

 Zivia Kay is a textile artist, visual ethics researcher, and senior lecturer at Bezalel Academy of Art and Design.
 She holds a Ph.D. from the Technion and is known for her culturally-driven textile art.
 Kay's work combines political philosophy, hacktivism, and fashion theory.
+Starting as part of her research, Kay is a co-organizer of the International Conference Urban Action.

 Biography

 Kay is a graduate of the Technion I.I.T.
 (B.Sc., M.Sc., PhD) and of Bezalel, Academy of Art and Design (B. Des. in Industrial Design Dept.).
-In her PhD research she coined the theoretical concept of ‘The Signature of Appearance’ combining political philosophy, hacktivism and fashion theory.
+In her PhD research she coined the theoretical concept of 'The Signature of Appearance' combining political philosophy, hacktivism and fashion theory.
 Kay is the head of Strategies of Cultural Action at Israel100 initiative and the initiator of the international conferences Urban-Action as Open-Source.
-She is a member of ‘IMAGIN, INSTITUTION’, multidisciplinary research group, and a library associate at the Van Leer Jerusalem Institute.
+She is a member of 'IMAGIN, INSTITUTION', multidisciplinary research group, and a library associate at the Van Leer Jerusalem Institute.
 She is the Chair of Fashion Expertise steering committee at the Israeli Ministry of Education, Culture, and Sport.

 Art career

 Zivia Kay is the owner of kUAH studio, focusing on visual activism and civic strategies.
 Kay also teaches at Bezalel and the Technion, specializing in conceptual design, ethics, and activism.
 Since 2020, she has been active as a fashion designer.

 Kay views design as part of an evolving creative process, which includes a conceptual statement referencing the history of design and art.
-Her professional intentions to combine practice and theory are assimilated in her teaching as well as in her artworks....As part of her educational agenda in the Ethical Fashion track, students were challenged to rethink dressing rituals and codes Kay uses simple materials such as plywood and fabric.
+Her professional intentions to combine practice and theory are assimilated in her teaching as well as in her artworks....
+As part of her educational agenda in the Ethical Fashion track, students were challenged to rethink dressing rituals and codes Kay uses simple materials such as plywood and fabric.
 She challenges fashion trends, "those that are the latest, talked about, with the artist's signature," she writes in the exhibition brochure for 'Rotunda', which showcased her works at the Periscope Gallery.
 The chairs, shelves, and tables she creates do not have stylistic or aesthetic significance, but they possess simplicity, movement, and conceptual experience, transforming a familiar and worn product into a work of art.
 Kay's writing is a combination of a call to action and cultural criticism, along with new thinking on visual ethics.

+Some of Kay's contemporary works explore ritual and lifecycle themes, including: